AIDS-Related Lymphoma Treatment (PDQ®)–Patient Version

 - Signs of AIDS-related lymphoma include weight loss, fever, and night sweats.

-- Tests that examine the body and lymph system are used to help detect (find) and diagnose AIDS-related lymphoma.
+- Tests that examine the lymph system and other parts of the body are used to help detect (find) and diagnose AIDS-related lymphoma.

 - Certain factors affect prognosis (chance of recovery) and treatment options.